 - Deduplicating storage appliance

 Along with a simple backup repository, the SP can use a scale-out backup repository as a cloud repository.
+If the SP uses a scale-out backup repository as a cloud repository, they can use the Capacity Tier functionality to archive tenant backups.
+To learn more, see Support for Capacity Tier.

 The SP can expose cloud repository resources to one or several tenants.
 For each tenant, the SP allocates some storage space on the cloud repository.
 This storage space is consumed when the tenant runs data protection tasks targeted at the cloud repository.